OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 ### Can I opt out?

-We'll provide tooling via PowerShell for Microsoft 365 administrators in October 2024 to turn legacy Exchange tokens on or off in your tenant.
-You can use it to ensure add-ins aren't broken if they haven't updated to use NAA yet.
+We'll provide tooling for administrators to reenable Exchange tokens for tenants and add-ins if those add-ins aren't yet migrated to NAA.
+See [Can I turn legacy tokens back on?](#can-i-turn-legacy-tokens-back-on) for more information.
 However, in June 2025, legacy Exchange Online tokens will be turned off and you won't be able to turn them back on without a specific exception granted by Microsoft.
 In October 2025, it won't be possible to turn on legacy Exchange Online tokens and they'll be disabled for all tenants.
 We'll update this FAQ when more information about this tooling is available.

 ### Does my Outlook add-in have to migrate to NAA?

 No. Outlook add-ins don't have to use NAA, although NAA offers the best authentication experience for users and the best security posture for organizations.
 If add-ins aren't using legacy Exchange tokens, they won't be affected by the deprecation of Exchange tokens.
 Add-ins using MSAL.js or other SSO methods that rely on Entra ID will continue to work.

 ### How do I know if my Outlook add-in relies on legacy tokens?

+We'll provide tooling for administrators that reports the app ID of any add-in that used legacy Exchange online tokens in the last 28 days.
+We'll provide more information when the tooling is ready in this FAQ.
+See [Can I turn legacy tokens back on?](#can-i-turn-legacy-tokens-back-on) for more information.

 To find out whether your add-in uses legacy Exchange user identity tokens and callback tokens, search your code for calls to the following APIs.